-- STAGE 1: a particle is shot and "transported" - STAGE 2: all processes associated to the particle propose a geometrical step length (depends on process cross-section) - STAGE 3: The process proposing the shortest step "wins" and the particle is moved to destination (if shorter than "Safety") - STAGE 4: All processes "along the step" are executed (e.g. ionization) - STAGE 5: "post step" phase of the process that limited the step is executed New tracks are "pushed" to the stack - STAGE 6: If Ekin=0 all "at rest" processes are executed; if particle is stable the track is killed.
+- STAGE 1: a particle is shot and "transported" - STAGE 2: all processes associated to the particle propose a geometrical step length (depends on process cross-section) - STAGE 3: The process proposing the shortest step "wins" and the particle is moved to destination (if shorter than "Safety") - STAGE 4: All processes "along the step" are executed (e.g. ionization) - STAGE 5: "post step" phase of the process that limited the step is executed New tracks are "pushed" to the stack - STAGE 6: If E{kin}=0 all "at rest" processes are executed; if particle is stable the track is killed.
 Else: - STAGE 7: A new step starts and sequence repeats...

 Processes return a "true path length".
 The multiple scattering "virtually folds up" this true path length into a shorter "geometrical" path length.
-Based on this new length, the transportation can geometrically limits the step.
+Transportation process can limit the step to geometrical boundaries.